 Personal data are any information about an identified or identifiable natural person.
 A natural person is considered to be identifiable if he or she can be identified directly or indirectly.

 some examples of 'normal' personal data include: name, address, e-mail address, photo, ID number, IP address, employee ...

 The General Data Protection Regulation (GDPR) is based on six basic principles that you must take into account when processing personal data.

 1. Lawfulness, fairness and transparency

 You are obliged to process personal data in a transparent manner with respect for all applicable laws, regulations and rules. ...

-Since controllers and processors have different responsibilities and obligations, it is important that you clearly define these roles (together with the other partners in ...
+Since controllers and processors have different responsibilities and obligations, it is important that you clearly define these roles (together with ...

 Although the main components of the previous privacy legislation are largely retained, the General Data Protection Regulation (GDPR) also introduces a number of important changes.

 The former 'obligation to report' to the privacy commission was replaced with 'accountability' whereby you as the researcher must document the processing of ...

 To be lawful, the processing of personal data must be based on one of the legal grounds provided in the General Data Protection Regulation (GDPR).